-Students who have never used their benefits must complete an application for benefits (form 22-1990 for veterans, form 22-5490 for dependents, and form 22-1990e ToE for students) at www.va.gov/vaforms or submit a paper application to the VA Certifying Official.
+- Students who have never used their benefits must complete an application for benefits (form 22-1990 for veterans, form 22-5490 for dependents, and form 22-1990e for ToE students) at U.S. Department of Veterans Affairs VA Forms or submit a paper application to the VA Certifying Official.
 Students must also submit a copy of their DD-214/NOBE upon completion of the VA application.
-All college transcripts must be received and evaluated for credit by the Director of Enrollment Services/Registrar before the student can be certified by the College to VA.

-- Students transferring from another college must request a transcript from all previously attended institutions.
+All college transcripts must be received and evaluated for credit the Director of Enrollment Services/Registrar before the student can be certified by the College to VA. - Students transferring from another college must request a transcript from all previously attended institutions.
 Transcripts must be received and evaluated before students can be certified.
 A change of major or place of training form must be completed and returned to the VA Certifying Official, along with a copy of their DD-214 /NOBE.
-These forms may be printed at www.va.gov/vaforms (Forms 22-1995-veterans, 22-5495-dependents, 22-1995-ToE students). - Returning students who have used their benefits before and who are not transferring from another college or changing majors, only need to update their admissions information with the Admissions Office in Student Development and contact the VA Certifying Official to request certification.
+These forms may be printed at U.S. Department of Veterans Affairs VA Forms (Forms 22-1995-veterans,

+- 22-5495-dependents, 22-1995-ToE students). - Returning students who have used their benefits before and who are transferring from another college or changing majors, only need to update their information admissions with Admissions Office in Student Development and contact the VA Certifying Official to request certification.
 Students seeking to change majors must complete the change of major process (See Changing a Program of Study) and complete a VA change of major form with the VA Certifying Official.
 All transcripts must be received and evaluated prior to College certification.